Katemedoshi/Sports-Autopsy-/README.md

 Selects the first available model

-Falls back to template mode if none exist
+Falls back to Template Mode if none exist

 Model behavior can be adjusted in: